i Merger control authority

 First, the parties may request an individual derogation to the duty to stand still.
 The parties must show that this derogation is strictly necessary.
-When the FCA grants this derogation (which may be subjected to conditions), the parties have to file a complete notification within three months.
+When the FCA grants this derogation (which may be subject to conditions), the parties have to file a complete notification within three months.
 Should they fail to do so, the derogation becomes void.
 Obtaining such a derogation is exceptional.
 It applies mostly in the case of an offer to buy an undertaking subject to insolvency proceedings.
 It may also apply in some cases of acquisitions by investment funds, in the absence of overlap.

 iii Third-party access to the file and rights to challenge mergers

 Third parties are not directly involved in the merger control proceedings.
 They do not have access to the notification file.
-However, firstly, notifications are announced on the FCA's website with a summary of the concentration.
+However, first, notifications are announced on the FCA's website with a summary of the concentration.
 This opens a right for them to submit observations.
-Works councils of the companies involved in the concentration must be informed within three days after publication of the notification of the concentration on the FCA's website.
-Secondly, the FCA has the power, during both phases, to interview any third party when reviewing a concentration (clients, competitors, suppliers, etc.), which it generally does by sending out detailed questionnaires and, in the course of Phase II proceedings, by organising hearings and inviting them to defend their case before the decision-making body of the FCA.
+Works councils of the companies involved in the concentration must be informed within three days of publication of the notification of the concentration on the FCA's website.
+Second, the FCA has the power, during both phases, to interview any third party when reviewing a concentration (clients, competitors, suppliers, etc.), which it generally does by sending out detailed questionnaires and, in the course of Phase II proceedings, by organising hearings and inviting them to defend their case before the decision-making body of the FCA.

 iv Resolution of authorities' competition concerns, appeals and judicial review